NOAA-GSL/mpas_app/README.md

 ## Generate the Experiment

-Prior to generating and running the experiment, the appropriate environment will need to be acticvated.
+Prior to generating and running the experiment, the appropriate environment will need to be activated.
 From the `mpas_app/` directory., run:

 ```
 source load_wflow_modules.sh <platform>